rajababu1998/neutron_react/README.md

 custom function triggered -> state get updated -> props updated. phase 2 : re-render :
-due to those external effect now re-rendering process is going to start. getDerivedStateFromProps : it going to check current status of all the variable shouldComponentUpdate :  comparing virtual dom
+due to those external effect now re-rendering process is going to start. getDerivedStateFromProps : it is going to check current status of all the variable shouldComponentUpdate :  comparing virtual dom
 ***** render-jsx
 getSnapshotbeforeUpdate :